 I didn’t have anyone with me, or never met anyone while out riding but I think I wasn’t alone.
-Like many people I know the last year has been filled with crazy events, lots of hate and heartbreak.
-Certainly unprecedented times￼ for sure 2020 was!
+2020 was a year that has been filled with crazy events, lots of hate and heartbreak.
+Certainly unprecedented times, for sure!

 This story may get just a little personal here..

 We’ll see just before the world got crazy I had just ended a relationship with someone I loved and cared about deeply.
 Seems odd to say that , but it’s true sometimes you need to walk away even if you are in love, which makes it a very difficult thing to do.

 So then came the sh$t show 2020 was and with the world covered in masks and people staying home it was a perfect time for me to concentrate on self care.

 Time to heal, and build a healthy relationship with myself again.
 I had to do this before and I knew I could do it again.
 I spent so many trips on my motorcycles and camper in 2020 where I carried the burden and pain from this with me.